HimalkomIPB/portal-staff-himalkom/README.md

 -   BPH:
     Functions as both a department and a governance role and visibility into all departments and their respective work programs.

+-   PJS:
+    Functions as "acting" BPH, same privilige as BPH.

 -   Supervisor:
     Granted read-only access to view all departments and their work programs for monitoring and evaluation purposes.